Pan Atlantic Foundation

 What does it mean to be a Host Family?

-To be a Host Family is to agree to welcome a high school foreign exchange student into your home, to live as part of your family while they attend your local high school, for anywhere from a few weeks to 10 months!
+To be a host family is to agree to welcome a high school foreign exchange student into your home, to live as part of your family while they attend your local high school, for anywhere from a few weeks to 10 months!
 At Pan Atlantic Foundation, we guide and support you through this process from start to finish!

 What is Pan Atlantic Foundation?

 Pan Atlantic Foundation is a non-profit organization designated by the U.S. Department of State to sponsor high school foreign exchange students to spend an academic semester or year in the United States.
-We are a small organization, providing the personal and thoughtful support that our community of host families, students and representatives deserve!
-We are all united in our mission to make the world a friendlier place, and at Pan Atlantic, you will quickly feel as part of our growing family!
+We are a small organization, providing the personal and thoughtful support that our community of host families, students, and representatives deserve!
+We are all united in our mission to make the world a friendlier place, and at Pan Atlantic, you will quickly feel like part of our growing family!

 How do I get accepted as a host family?

-Families interested in hosting are guided through the process by a local Area Representative in their community.
+Families interested in hosting are guided through the process by a local area representative in their community.
 The screening includes a home visit, an in-person interview, an online application, and a background check.
 Click here if you are ready to get started!

 Does a family receive compensation for hosting a Pan Atlantic Foundation student?

 No, they do not.
-Per Department of State regulation, students who travel on J1 visas are required to be placed with strictly volunteer host families.
+Per Department of State regulation, students who travel on J1 visas are required to be placed with volunteer host families.
 However, families do qualify for a $50 a month tax deduction.
 Read more

 What are my primary responsibilities as a host family?